AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 >
 > A : Time stated is end-to-end, not just for the kernel.

-> **Status**:  Compiles, but fusion doesn't work so it's very slow.
-LLVM version takes 30min to compile.
+> **Status**:  -fasm vesions compile but fusion doesn't work so it's very slow.
+LLVM versions take 30min to compile.
 > **ToDo**: Make the vectorised version give the same output as the vector version.
 The benchmark setup is a bit different.
 Fixing this won't cause a 50x speed difference though.

 ---